mcgroarty/sl-chat-merge/DESIGN.md

 - **Case Sensitivity**: Uses case-insensitive matching for `.txt` files and pattern filters
 - **Symbolic Links**: Follows symbolic links during directory traversal

+### Performance Optimizations

+- **File Size Optimization**: Before processing a file:
+  - Checks the size of all readable versions of the file
+  - If all versions have identical size, assumes they are already synced and skips merge operation
+  - This optimization can be disabled with the `--force` flag
+  - Significantly reduces processing time when most files are already synced
+- **Content Comparison**: Before writing a file:
+  - Performs byte-for-byte comparison between merged result and existing file content
+  - Only writes to disk if content has actually changed
+  - Reduces disk writes and cloud sync activity
+- **In-Memory Processing**: All operations performed in memory without temporary files

 ### Safety and Validation

 - **Directory Validation**: Requires `/logs` subdirectory in directories before processing (prevents accidental sync of wrong directories)